- First-Year Applicants

 - How many credit hours are necessary to transfer to Johns Hopkins?

-- To transfer to Hopkins, applicants must have graduated high school and have completed more than 12 semester based credits (either matriculated or not) with a minimum cumulative grade point average of 3.0.
+- To transfer to Hopkins, applicants must have graduated high school and have completed more than 12 semester based credits (either matriculated or not).
 Students who have graduated from high school and enrolled in college but do not have more than 12 credits should apply as freshmen.
 To receive a bachelor’s degree from Johns Hopkins, a student must carry a full-time academic load at Johns Hopkins for at least four consecutive semesters, not including summer sessions, and must accumulate a minimum of 60 degree credits at Johns Hopkins.

 - What if I am a high school student currently in a dual-enrollment program?